Ab-Cloud-dev/Custom-AMI-Packer/05--Packer & Ansible/README.md

 # Packer + Ansible AWS AMI Builder

 A robust, automated workflow for building customized Ubuntu AMIs using Packer and Ansible.
-This project demonstrates infrastructure-as-code best practices with immutable infrastructure principles, making it perfect for professional DevOps portfolios.
+This project demonstrates infrastructure-as-code best practices with immutable infrastructure principles.

 ## 🌟 Why This Approach Works